 Worth Its Weight in Gold

 Formerly the winning owners weren’t able to keep the trophy but these days the Gold Cup is one of three perpetual trophies handed out at Royal Ascot.
 Not only do owners get a fancy piece of silverware but they’ll also get their share of a gigantic prize fund.
-In 2019 the race was valued at half a million pounds with over half of that going to connections of the winning horse.
-In 2020, due to the absence of spectators this was reduced by half to £250,000 with the winner still taking home a whopping £148,000.
+In 2022 the race was valued at £500,000 with over half of that going to connections of the winning horse.
 We think the trophy might just be a secondary concern!

 YEATS WITH A HISTORIC QUADRUPLE